 Sequater subsequently submitted a revised forecast cost of \$418,400 for 2013-14 (\$402,300 in 2012-13) which was the basis for SKM's initial review.
-Sequater advised that this additional cost was due to maintenance staff labour costs being included.
+Sequater advised that this additional cost was due to maintenance staff costs being included.

-After further review by SKM, Sequater acknowledged that it had re-examined the allocation of staff time across the Logan and Warrill assets and has developed new allocation percentages resulting in a reduction in 2012-13 budgeted costs at Logan falling to \$321,500 from the revised forecast of \$402,300.
+After further review by SKM, Seqwater acknowledged that it had re-examined the allocation of staff time across the Logan River and Warrill Valley WSS assets and has developed new allocation percentages resulting in a reduction in 2012-13 budgeted costs at Logan River WSS falling to \$321,500 from the revised forecast of \$402,300.

-In its November 2012 submission of revised NSPs, Seqwater advised that the direct labour cost for Logan River WSS in 2012-13 is forecast at \$320,337.
+In its November 2012 revised NSPs, Seqwater advised that the direct labour cost for Logan River WSS in 2012-13 is forecast at \$320,337.